Raúl Llona

-Raúl Sáenz del Rincón (born 3 August 1976), known as Raúl Llona or just Llona, is a Spanish retired footballer who played as a midfielder, and a current manager.
+Raúl Sáenz del Rincón (born 3 August 1976), known as Raúl Llona or just Llona, is a Spanish retired footballer who played as a midfielder, and the current manager of UD Ibiza.

 Playing career

 Born in Logroño, La Rioja, Llona started his career with CD Berceo before moving to CD Logroñés in 1995.
 On 22 June 1997, after two seasons as a starter with the reserves, he made his professional debut by playing the last 13 minutes of a 1–2 La Liga away loss against Real Sociedad.

 Llona would spend the remainder of his career mainly in Segunda División B, representing CD Manchego, CD Mensajero, Talavera CF, Real Unión and CD Calahorra in that category.
 He also enjoyed two further spells with his first club Logroñés, with the side mainly in Tercera División, and retired with the side in 2007 at the age of 31.

 Managerial career

 Immediately after retiring Llona took up coaching, managing Peña Balsamaiso CF's youth setup.
 In 2009, he returned to his first club Berceo, taking over the Juvenil squad while also working as a director of football.

 In March 2013, Llona was appointed manager of UD Logroñés in the third division.
 On 6 June 2014, he took over neighbouring SD Logroñés, recently relegated to the fourth division.

 On 23 June 2016, Llona was named in charge of fellow fourth tier club CD Anguiano.
 On 13 July of the following year, he joined Deportivo Alavés as manager of the Cadete B squad.

 Llona was named Club San Ignacio manager in 2018, subsequently helping in their promotion to the fourth level.
 On 19 May 2020, he renewed as manager of San Ignacio until June 2022.

 On 9 February 2021, Llona was appointed manager of Alavés' B-team, but was sacked exactly two months later.
 On 27 May, he returned to SD Logroñés, with the club now in Primera División RFEF.

 Llona left Logroñés on 30 May 2023, and took over Cultural y Deportiva Leonesa two days later.
 On 4 June 2025, after leading the latter side to a promotion to Segunda División, he renewed his contract, but was sacked on 22 September.

+On 12 June 2026, Llona was announced as manager of UD Ibiza back in division three.